HotSauceNinja/SEI-Project-4/README.md

 FASTival was created with the intention to optimise this process by making it fully digital, and hence much friendlier for the environment.

 This is the fourth (and last) project in the General Assembly Software Engineering Immersive course.
-Working solo, I had 8 days to develop a full stack application: back end with a Python Django API using Django REST Framework to serve data from a Postgres database, and a separate front-end built with React.
+Working solo, I had 8 days to develop a full stack application: back end with a Python Django API using Django REST Framework to serve data from a Postgres database, and a separate front end built with React.

 ## Technology Used
 ### Languages Used